- Item #: EB-H

-The hikitate-eboshi is similar to the nae-eboshi (a soft hat used by commoners) but where adapted to the warrior class as they rose in power.
+The hikitate-eboshi is similar to the nae-eboshi (a soft hat used by commoners) but were adapted by the warrior class as they rose in power.
 Much like the tate-eboshi (worn by nobles), it is a tall hat which stands up straight (20~40cm tall) or up and back.
 Showing a humbled status between commoner and noble, this eboshi was more pliable; so it could be worn under the kabuto.
 This made it more favored by the warrior samurai class and quickly became known as the “samurai eboshi”.
-Over time the hikitate-eboshi incorporated white ties around the brim, which would help hold the eboshi secure while the warrior galloped on horseback or engaged in warfare.
+Over time the hikitate-eboshi incorporated white ties around the brim, which would help hold the eboshi secure while the warrior galloped on horseback or engaged in battle.

 - Authentic Reproduction: After original designs

 - Traditionally Handcrafted : Made by hand ~25cm tall